-DataItem artifact url (when its an artifact) or url for simple dataitems as_df(columns=None, df_module=None, format=", kwargs) return a dataframe object (generated from the dataitem).
+DataItem artifact url (when its an artifact) or url for simple dataitems

-- columns optional, list of columns to select - df_module optional, py module used to create the DataFrame (e.g. pd, dd, cudf, ..) - format file format, if not specified it will be deducted from the suffix delete()
+- columns optional, list of columns to select - df_module optional, py module used to create the DataFrame (e.g. pd, dd, cudf, ..) - format file format, if not specified it will be deducted from the suffix - start_time filters out data before this time - end_time filters out data after this time - time_column Store timestamp_key will be used if None.
+The results will be filtered by this column and start_time & end_time.

+delete()